Grizzlies vs. Rockets Player Props Betting Odds

-Alperen Sengun and Desmond Bane are two of the players with prop bets for the taking when the Houston Rockets and the Memphis Grizzlies square off at Toyota Center on Wednesday (starting at 8:00 PM ET).
+Player props are available for Alperen Sengun and Desmond Bane, among others, when the Houston Rockets visit the Memphis Grizzlies at FedExForum on Friday at 8:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!